mawburn/portaler-core/packages/hermes/README.md

 Which returns `{ serverReady: true }`

 The API will shut down after an hour, which should be plenty of time.
 It doesn't need to run forever.
-The backgorund services will keep running forever.
+The background services will keep running forever.

 In the future Hermes could provide a ton of functionality like health checks, database backups, and alert scripts.